wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Perform random forest analysis using each linked MetaG-MetaB-HostT set to predict sputum neutrophil or eosinophil percentage.
 Take neutrophil as an example:

-- This step first aggregates MetaG-MetaB and MetaB-HostT links to the full-path of MetaG-MetaB-HostT, by linking up 'KO-metabolite-host gene' feature-level information.
+- We first aggregated MetaG-MetaB and MetaB-HostT links to the full-path of MetaG-MetaB-HostT, by linking up 'KO-metabolite-host gene' feature-level information.

 The number of links constituting the full paths: